What is an intervention during labour?

 What are the risks if I don't want a particular intervention?

-Every pregnancy and birth is unique, so the risks of declining a particular intervention will vary depending on your situation.
+Every pregnancy and birth is different, so the risks associated with choosing not to have a particular intervention will vary depending on your situation.

 Most interventions are recommended because your doctor or midwife consider that they are in your or your baby's best interest.

-It’s best to learn the risks and benefits of interventions during your pregnancy.
+It's a good idea to learn the risks and benefits of different interventions before birth, so you have time to consider how you feel about them.
 It is also helpful to discuss your preferences with your birthing partner, as well as your doctor or midwife, before your labour begins.
 This will help you to make decisions during labour and birth.

 Learn more here about the development and quality assurance of healthdirect content.